bblfsh/documentation/user/language-clients.md

 ## Example

-The client API's differ to adapt to their language specific idioms, the following code shows a simple example with the Python client:
+The client API's differ to adapt to their language specific idioms, the following code shows a simple example with the Go client:

 ```go
 package main